sumanth-lab/sumanth-lab/README.md

 ---

 ### About Me 👋
-- 🎓 Master's in Computer Science at **ASU** | Graduation: May 2024
+🎓 Master's in Computer Science at **ASU** | May 2024

-- 💻 Ex **Software Engineer @ American Express** | Expertise in REST APIs, scalable solutions, and cloud deployments
+💼 Software Engineer at American Express with a focus on building robust RESTful APIs, cloud-native applications, and scalable systems

-- 🌱 Passionate about Full-Stack Development, Cloud Technologies, and Advanced Algorithms
+🌐 Enthusiastic about full-stack development, cloud infrastructure, and algorithmic problem-solving

-- 👨‍💻 Experienced in leading development teams and delivering high-impact projects
+👥 Proven track record of leading dev teams and delivering impactful tech solutions

-- 📊 Driven to tackle challenges, innovate, and stay ahead with cutting-edge technologies.
+🧠 Always eager to solve complex problems, drive innovation, and stay at the forefront of emerging technologies

-- 🚀 Exploring opportunities to create meaningful contributions in dynamic teams.
+🌟 Currently seeking exciting opportunities to make a real-world impact alongside passionate and collaborative teams

 ---